 April 22nd is commonly celebrated as Earth Day, and what better way to celebrate the environmental impact our industry has on the planet?
 Today on Sod U, guest writers Lindsey Pollard and Rachel Massey of the Massachusetts Toxics Use Reduction Institute (TURI) discuss the various environmental impacts artificial turf has versus those of natural turf.

 Here at the Massachusetts Toxics Use Reduction Institute (TURI), we often receive questions about natural grass versus artificial turf.
 This led us to compile health and safety information about the two options located here: www.turi.org/artificialturf.

-TURI’s work is based on the principles of toxics use reduction, which focuses on identifying opportunities for communities, including homeowners, to reduce or eliminate the use of toxic chemicals to protect human health and the environment
+TURI’s work is based on the principles of toxic use reduction, which focuses on identifying opportunities for communities, including homeowners, to reduce or eliminate the use of toxic chemicals to protect human health and the environment.

 Chemicals of concern may be found in any of the synthetic materials used in artificial turf.
-Particular concerns have been raised about the use of recycled tire materials used as infill to hold artificial turf in place and to provide cushioning.
+Particular concerns have been raised about the use of recycled tire materials used as an infill to hold artificial turfgrass in place and to provide cushioning.
 TURI has written a report focused on a number of these infill materials, including recycled tires:

 Recycled tires can contain a wide variety of chemicals including metals, such as lead and zinc, volatile organic compounds (VOCs) and others.
 Some chemicals found in recycled tires are known or suspected carcinogens, or are associated with other health effects.
 Chemicals of concern may also be found in other types of infills (see TURI’s report for more details).
 Choosing natural grass can help reduce your expose to chemicals of concern and potential health concerns associated with exposure.